Azure-for-Startups/Content/README.md

           <td valign="top"><b>[PHP, Node.js, and Python] (https://github.com/Azure-for-Startups/Content/blob/master/Content/Deploy%20Node.js%20PHP%20and%20Python%20Web-apps-on-Azure.md)</b> - Deploy PHP, Node.js and Python web apps on Azure and learn how to configure Azure App service</td>
 	</tr>
      </table>

-##Active Directory, Identity, and Access Management
-- **[Azure AD B2C] (https://azure.microsoft.com/en-us/services/active-directory-b2c/)** - Gain an understanding of how Azure active directory B2C can help you reliably and cost effectively manage your online consumers enabling them to log on to all your applications.
-- **[Azure AD B2B collaboration] (https://azure.microsoft.com/en-us/documentation/articles/active-directory-b2b-collaboration-overview/)** - Learn how Azure Directory can enable and support B2B collaboration.

 ##Data
 - **[Azure SQL Overview] (https://azure.microsoft.com/en-us/documentation/articles/sql-database-technical-overview/)** – Gain an overview on SQL and how to create a SQL DB on Azure.